BlissRoms/Documentation-old/common/git-started.md

 will cherry-pick to a new branch based on the submitter’s name and change ID.
 If you choose this route the change will be in its own branch and when you are done you can just delete that branch.

-    “Switched to a new branch review/yourusername/changenumber”
+    Switched to a new branch review/yourusername/changenumber

 Now you can review the change.
 Follow these guidelines: